-STANDARD 8.7 The agency has a records management system which ensures that reports are maintained and filed in an efficient and functional manner.
-The records management system shall include provisions for:

-- A. The filing and retrieving of reports; - B. The security of reports; - C. The preparation of statistical and data summaries of agency activities for planning, staffing, budgeting and public information purposes; - D. Maintenance of an arrest history record on each person arrested by the agency, including as much biographical data as possible; - E. Supervisory review of reports for completeness and accuracy.

-Commentary: The intent of the standard is to have information readily available.
-It is recognized that there will be different types of systems, such as a master name index, a daily blotter or a computerized information system.
+- - ADMINISTRATION STANDARD 8.7 The agency has a records management system which ensures that reports are maintained and filed in an efficient and functional manner.
+The records management system shall include provisions for: A. The filing and retrieving of reports; B. The security of reports; C. The preparation of statistical and data summaries of agency activities for planning, staffing, budgeting and public information purposes ; D. Maintenance of an arrest history record on each person arrested by the agency, including as much biographical data as possible; E. Supervisory review of reports for completeness and accuracy. there will be d the standard is to have information readily available.
+It is recognized that different types of systems, such as a master name index, a daily blotter or a I information system.